dulo-tech/xlog/README.md

 // NullFormatter implements the xlog.Formatter interface where all
 // log messages are discarded. type NullFormatter struct {
 }

+// SetFormat changes the set message format. func (f *NullFormatter) SetFormat(format string) {
+}

+// PlaceholderFunc adds a callback function which provides a replacement for key in a string format. func PlaceholderFunc(key string, f func(string) string) {
+}

 // Format formats a log message for the given level.